febrw/memory-cache-simulator/README.md

 # Memory Cache Simulator

-This project simulates various memory caching heirarchies and strategies on a set of large program trace files.
+This project simulates various memory caching hierarchies and strategies on a set of large program trace files.
 A cache configuration  is given in a JSON format, specifying:

 - The number of caches in the configuration
 - The name of each cache (L1, L2, L3)